-Sticker Sheets and Gender-Based Choices
+4.6 Sticker Sheets and Gender-Based Choices

 The most successful gamification strategy implemented during the camps was the stickers.
 They quickly became popular among participants and their choices of female versus male soccer player stickers were particularly useful for reflecting their perceptions and attitudes toward gender equality.
 The research team had the coding of 56 campers' sticker sheets for statistical analysis.
 Participants were given opportunities to choose various stickers as rewards to decorate the soccer field worksheet in the playbook.
 The total number of stickers they earned ranged from 1 to 29 (M = 17.86, SD = 6.25).
-Overall, there were significantly more female player stickers ($M_F = 8.11$) than male player stickers ($M_M = 7.64$) chosen by the participants in the entire sample.
+On average, there were more female player stickers ($M_F = 8.11$) than male player stickers $(M_M = 7.64)$ chosen by the participants in the entire sample although the difference was not statistically significant, t(55) = .57, p = .57.
 This pattern was consistent across the two camps.
-Girls chose significantly more female soccer player stickers ($M_F = 10.65$) as compared to male soccer player stickers ($M_M = 5.70$).
-Boys chose significantly more male soccer player stickers ($M_F = 6.64$).
+However, what is even more interesting is that girls chose significantly more female soccer player stickers ($M_F = 10.65$) as compared to male soccer player stickers $(M_M = 5.70), t(22) = 4.81, p < .001$; while boys chose significantly more male soccer player stickers ($M_M = 10.04$) but still asked for a substantial number of female soccer player stickers ($M_F = 6.64$), t(27) = -3.83, p = .001.

 The badges also provided participants a sense of reward.
 Among all campers, only two earned three badges, seven earned two badges, and 12 earned one badge.
 Unfortunately, the groups had to be changed from day to day to keep the energy flowing so the leaderboard was not able to be implemented for group competition.
-In the end, every participant was given a BREAKAWAY wristband at the "graduations."
-The wristbands were incredibly popular with both the youth and leadership from the partnering organizations.
-In the end the children took ALL the wristbands to bring home as well as the CDs.
+In the end, every participant was given a BREAKAWAY wristband at the "graduations" to bring home as well as the game on CDs.

-BREAKAWAY Facebook Insights
+4.7 BREAKAWAY Facebook Insights

 From mid-November 2013 to the end of February 2014, the BREAKAWAY team posted a total of 60 messages regarding the El Salvador youth camps on their Facebook page.
-In particular, when the team was in the field from November 18 - 30, multiple posts from the camps were shared via photos and short videos and there was a spike in the daily number of page likes.
-Some of these posts reached not just hundreds but thousands of Facebook users.
+In particular, when the team was in the field from November 18 to 30, 51 posts from the camps were shared via photos and short videos and there was a spike in the daily number of page likes.
+Some of these posts reached not just hundreds but thousands of Facebook users (Max = 2,333; M = 379.47).
 The most popular video was played almost 100 times.
-Altogether in 3.5 months, the BREAKAWAY camp posts gained 1,308 likes, 177 shares, and 198 comments; over 60 Facebook users from Latin America/El Salvador liked the posts; and some of the trained local facilitators became the most enthusiastic fans on BREAKAWAY Facebook page.
+Altogether in 3.5 months, the BREAKAWAY camp posts gained 1,308 likes, 177 shares, and 198 comments; engaged 4,420 Facebook users, on a daily basis, engaged an average of 77 Facebook users (including 60 from Latin America/El Salvador); and some of the trained local facilitators became the most enthusiastic fans on BREAKAWAY Facebook page.

-Discussion
+5. Discussion

-Summary of Findings
+5.1 Summary of Findings